replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 # Updating the Admin Console on a Kubernetes Installer Cluster

-This topic describes how to update the Replicated admin console on a Kubernetes installer-created cluster (embedded cluster).
+This topic describes how to update the admin console on a Kubernetes installer-created cluster (embedded cluster).
 For information about how to update the admin console on an existing cluster, see [Updating the Admin Console on an Existing Cluster](updating-existing-cluster).

 ### Online Installations

 To update the admin console when deployed to a Kubernetes installer cluster, re-run the installation script on the first primary node where the installation was initialized.
-All flags passed to the script for the initial installation must be passed again.
+All of the flags that were passed to the script for the initial installation must be passed again.

 ```bash
 curl -sSL https://kurl.sh/APP_SLUG | sudo bash